Trolley-MGMT/trolleymgmt/README.md

 Notice that without the correct credentials you will not be able to access the Build/Manage pages for these cloud providers!
 After the providers were properly configured a discovery service will be triggered and will start to scan the cloud services for the accounts that were provided.
+Please allow a few minutes after initial scan is completed and all the Regions and Zones will appear in the GUI

 ### Building AKS/GKE/EKS clusters